 People love the word free especially when there is little to no catch.
 If you are looking to increase your followers and grow your business consider setting up a giveaway.

-There are several ways you can go about giving away free stuff.
+There are several ways you can go about Instagram giveaway.
 Ask people to follow you on social media, tag their friends or repost your post.
-In exchange they will be entered to win a gift card to your establishment or some swag.
+In exchange, they will be entered to win a gift card to your establishment or some swag.

 If you’re lucky, they will become an ambassador for your brand, spreading the word about how wonderful your business is.

 Social media advertising is one of the easiest and cheapest ways to get your customers walking through your doors.

 The first step is to target the right audience.
 Age and location are two big factors especially when it comes to bar marketing ideas.
 You will want to target customers who are of legal drinking age as well as ones who can easily travel to your bar.